GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 The `Code Owners` submit requirement is providing an overview about the code owner status at a glance.

-- Missing a reviewer that can grant the code owner approval
+- **Missing a reviewer that can grant the code owner approval:**\
-- Pending code owner approval
-- Approved by a code owner

-**Missing code owner approval**

   The change is missing a reviewer that can grant the code owner approval.
+\
 ![missing owner](./owner-status-missing.png "Missing code owner")

-**Pending code owner approval**
+- **Pending code owner approval:**
     - The change is pending a vote from a reviewer that can grant the code owner approval.
 Code owners have been added to the change but have not voted yet.
+\
 ![pending owner's approval 1](./owner-status-pending-1.png "Pending owner's approval")

     - A code owner has voted -1 on the change.
 A -1 doesn't block a file from being approved by another code owner.
 The status is pending because the change needs another round of review.
+\
 ![pending owner's approval 2](./owner-status-pending-2.png "Pending owner's approval")

-**Approved by code owner**
+- **Approved by a code owner:**\
   Each file in your change was approved by at least one code owner.
-It's not required that all code owners approve a change.
+It's not required that all code owner approve a change.
+\
 ![owner approved](./owner-status-approved.png "Code owner approved")

 ### <a id="perFilCodeOwnerStatuses">Per file code owner statuses